RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

 Okay.
-Well, I mean you've seen while we've put out on the Midland Basin numerous times.
+Well, I mean you've seen what we've put out on the Midland Basin numerous times.
 And as we said last quarter, we're in the midst of a number of different pilots.
 We're gathering information on that pilots, and we're still drawing out some of those pilots.
-And we really have nothing further to say about it because we don't have any significant additional data since the last quarter.
-But we have seen nothing negative on any of our spacing test at this time.
-It would indicate that we need to move our wells a greater distance apart.
+And we really have nothing further to say about it, because we don't have any significant additional data since the last quarter.
+But we have seen nothing negative on any of our spacing tests at this time that would indicate that we need to move our wells a greater distance apart.

 David G. Snow - Energy Equities, Inc.